 Dear MEAM Reader,

 This is my second issue as editor of Marine Ecosystems and Management.
 I view the newsletter with great excitement, particularly the opportunity it offers to help bridge chasms between disciplines, as EBM requires.
 This includes linking the sometimes-isolationist marine community with the broader world of environmental management.
 Terrestrial managers have much to teach, and much to learn from, marine ecosystem-based managers.

 In our previous issue (MEAM 1:2), there was an error in our identification of Michael Sissenwine, who authored the essay "Globalization and Scaling in Ecosystem-Based Management".
 He is a visiting scholar at the Woods Hole Oceanographic Institution in the U.S. and a marine science consultant.
 He formerly served as director of scientific programs and chief science advisor for the U.S. National Marine Fisheries Service.

-Editor's note: The goal of the following feature, The EBM Toolbox, is to promote awareness of technology tools that can facilitate EBM processes, and provide advice on using those tools effectively.
-It is brought to you by the EBM Tools Network (www.ebmtools.org), a voluntary alliance of leading tool users, developers, and training providers to promote awareness, development, and effective use of technology tools for EBM in coastal and marine environments and the watersheds that affect them.
+Editor's note: The goal of The EBM Toolbox is to promote awareness of software tools for facilitating EBM processes, and to provide advice on using those tools effectively.
+It is brought to you by the EBM Tools Network (www.ebmtools.org), a voluntary alliance of leading tool users, developers, and training providers to promote awareness, development, and effective use of technology tools for EBM in coastal, marine, and watershed environments.